com-pas/compas-architecture/CIM_61850_MAPPING.md

 ## Questions
 - the open_substation.scd file contains a SCL section.
 Is this considered the header?
 (Because it has stuff like version and revision in it)
 - What to do with the Header section of an SCL file?
 Create a new one?

+## Conclusion
+Part of the mapping is according the standard, part of the mapping is missing standard information (Like Process and Line).
+I think it's good to use it as a reference, but we have to dig into the IEC 62361-102 ourselves to complete the mapping.

 ## Source